plutotv-aaa/taskmate/README.md

-# Using TypeScript with React - Sample Project - Task Mate
+# Using TypeScript with React - Task Mate

 This repo contains the source code for the sample Next.js app we're going to build in the course "Using TypeScript with React".